-There has been no prior market for our common stock, the market price for our common stock may be volatile or may decline regardless of our operating performance, an active public trading market may not develop or be sustained following this offering, and you may not be able to resell our common stock at or above the initial public offering price.
+The market price for our common stock has been volatile, it may decline regardless of our operating performance, an active trading market may not be sustained in our common stock, and you may not be able to resell our common stock at or above the offering price.

-There has been no public market for our common stock prior to this offering.
-The initial public offering price for our common stock was determined through negotiations between the underwriters and us and may vary from the market price of our common stock following this offering.
-You may not be able to resell your shares at or above the initial public offering price due to a number of factors such as those listed in "-Risks Related to Our Business and Strategy" and the following:
+The market price of our common stock has been volatile, and it may fluctuate or decline substantially.
+You may not be able to resell your shares at or above the offering price due to a number of factors such as those listed in "-Risks Related to Our Business and Strategy" and the following:

-- actual or anticipated changes or fluctuations in our operating results; - the failure by our customers to obtain coverage and reimbursement levels that would be sufficient to support product sales to our customers; - unanticipated serious safety concerns related to the use of our products; - the financial projections we may provide to the public, any changes in these projections or our failure to meet these projections; - announcements by us or our competitors of new products, significant acquisitions, strategic partnerships, joint venture or capital commitments; - industry or financial analyst or investor reaction to our press releases, other public announcements and filings with the SEC; - rumors and market speculation involving us or other companies in our industry; - future sales or expected future sales of our common stock; - price and volume fluctuations in the overall stock market from time to time; - changes in operating performance and stock market valuations of other medical device companies generally, or those in our industry in particular; - our cash position; - the expiration of market stand-off or contractual lock-up agreements and sales of shares of our common stock by us or our shareholders; - failure of industry or financial analysts to maintain coverage of us, changes in financial estimates by any analysts who follow our company or our failure to meet these estimates or the expectations of investors; - actual or anticipated developments in our business or our competitors' businesses or the competitive landscape generally; - our inability to obtain adequate supplies and components for our products or inability to do so at acceptable prices; - litigation involving us, our industry or both, or investigations by regulators into our operations or those of our competitors; - accusations that we have violated a law or regulation; - recalls of our products; - developments or disputes concerning our intellectual property rights or our solutions, or third-party proprietary rights;
+- actual or anticipated changes or fluctuations in our operating results; - the failure by our customers to obtain coverage and reimbursement levels that would be sufficient to support product sales to our customers; - unanticipated serious safety concerns related to the use of our products; - the financial projections we may provide to the public, any changes in these projections or our failure to meet these projections; - announcements by us or our competitors of new products, significant acquisitions, strategic partnerships, joint venture or capital commitments; - industry or financial analyst or investor reaction to our press releases, other public announcements and filings with the Securities and Exchange Commission, or SEC; - rumors and market speculation involving us or other companies in our industry; - future sales or expected future sales of our common stock; - price and volume fluctuations in the overall stock market from time to time; - changes in operating performance and stock market valuations of other medical device companies generally, or those in our industry in particular; - our cash position; - the expiration of market stand-off or contractual lock-up agreements and sales of shares of our common stock by us or our shareholders; - failure of industry or financial analysts to maintain coverage of us, changes in financial estimates by any analysts who follow our company or our failure to meet these estimates or the expectations of investors; - actual or anticipated developments in our business or our competitors' businesses or the competitive landscape generally; - our inability to obtain adequate supplies and components for our products or inability to do so at acceptable prices; - litigation involving us, our industry or both, or investigations by regulators into our operations or those of our competitors; - accusations that we have violated a law or regulation;

-- any delay in any regulatory filings for our planned or future products and any adverse development or perceived adverse development with respect to the applicable regulatory authority's review of such products; - adverse regulatory decisions, including failure to receive regulatory approval or clearance of our planned and future products or maintain regulatory approval or clearance for our existing products; - changes in laws or regulations applicable to our products; - announced or completed acquisitions of businesses or technologies by us or our competitors; - breaches of, or failures relating to, security, privacy or data protection; - new laws or regulations or new interpretations of existing laws or regulations applicable to our business; - any major changes in our management or our board of directors; - changes in accounting principles; - ineffectiveness of our internal controls; - actual or anticipated changes in healthcare policy and reimbursement levels; - general economic conditions and slow or negative growth of our markets; and - other events or factors, including those resulting from war, incidents of terrorism or responses to these events.
+- recalls of our products; - developments or disputes concerning our intellectual property rights, our solutions or third-party proprietary rights; - any delay in any regulatory filings for our planned or future products and any adverse development or perceived adverse development with respect to the applicable regulatory authority's review of such products; - adverse regulatory decisions, including failure to receive regulatory approval or clearance of our planned and future products or maintain regulatory approval or clearance for our existing products; - changes in laws or regulations applicable to our products; - announced or completed acquisitions of businesses or technologies by us or our competitors; - breaches of, or failures relating to, security, privacy or data protection; - new laws or regulations or new interpretations of existing laws or regulations applicable to our business; - any major changes in our management or our board of directors; - changes in accounting principles; - ineffectiveness of our internal controls; - actual or anticipated changes in healthcare policy and reimbursement levels; - general economic conditions and slow or negative growth of our markets; and other events or factors, including those resulting from war, incidents of terrorism or responses to these events.